 Try Mid-Century Modern staging

-Start with 2 free rooms.
-Upload an empty room and see it styled in seconds.
+Upload a room photo and see it styled in under a minute.